 In continuing to defend against the biblical attacks presented in 21 Reasons to Reject Sola Scriptura, the attention is now turned to a very important issue: Tradition.
 Rome denies the Bible is alone sufficient as a rule of faith for Christian life.
 The additional standards Rome requires are the Church and her sacred Tradition.

-“The Bible Indicates that In Addition to the Written Word, we are to accept Oral Tradition”
+“The Bible Indicates that In addition to the Written Word, we are to accept Oral Tradition”

-Partim-Partim VS Material Sufficiency
+Partim-Partim versus Material Sufficiency

-The Protestant claim is that all of the traditions Paul taught to the church in Thessalonica which God holds His Church accountable to are contained within the finished Scriptures.
+The Protestant claim is that all of the traditions Paul taught to the church in Thessalonica, which God holds His Church accountable to, are contained within the finished Scriptures.
 That is why it was suggested to Gerry Matatics by Greg Bahnsen that the burden of proof is on the Papist to provide sufficient proof of a Tradition tracing back to a sermon from Paul at that church.
-Rome has not infallibly defined every single thing Paul taught to the church in Thessalonica, thus, they need to show Protestants where these Traditions come from and how they know that.
+Rome has not infallibly defined every single thing Paul taught to the church in Thessalonica, thus, they need to show Protestants where these Traditions come from and how they know them to be apostolic.

-Many Catholics claim this is not possible because Scripture is materially sufficient (MS).
+Many Catholics claim this is not necessary because Scripture is materially sufficient (M.S.).
 This is a kind of qualified sufficiency rather than the formal sufficiency claimed by Protestants.
 Material sufficiency is the idea that all of Rome’s Traditions are either explicitly or implicitly contained in the Sacred Scriptures.
 Thus, they would not seek to demonstrate these traditions outside of Scripture.

 Not all Catholics have agreed that the Scriptures are even materially sufficient, which is the basis for the very need of Tradition.

-Others argue Tradition is in and of itself a separate deposit of the faith, a separate authority; it is a different mode or source altogether which contains apostolic tradition.
+They argue Tradition is, in and of itself, a separate deposit of the faith, a separate authority; it is a different mode or source altogether which contains apostolic tradition.
 Thus, if something is found in the Tradition, it does not need to be found in Scripture because it is found in something equally authoritative and infallible.
 This view is known as the Partim-Partim view of Scripture (from the Latin for Partly).
 Thus, the term “partly” is important.
-Of all of the theology God expects us to know, those who hold to the Partim-Partim view of Scripture would say part of it is in the Bible, part of it is found elsewhere, and many of their Roman Catholic counterparts would disagree.
+Of all of the theology God expects us to know, those who hold to the Partim-Partim view of Scripture and Tradition would say part of God’s revelation is in the Bible, and part of it is found elsewhere, and many of their Roman Catholic counterparts would disagree.

 The author of the article itself subtly brought these contradictory opinions up,